 The principles of the Belmont Report are the foundation for the development of the US Federal regulations.
-When applicable, the principles of the Nuremburg Code and the Declaration of Helsinki may also apply to the research, particularly for transnational research.
+When applicable, the principles of the Nuremburg Code or the Declaration of Helsinki may also apply to the research, particularly for transnational research.

-All DMC staff must follow the DMC Code of Ethics.
+All Downstate staff must follow the Downstate Code of Ethics and Business Conduct.
 In addition, research professionals follow the ethical principles of their scientific and professional disciplines.